warp-contracts/academy/warp-academy-docs/docs/sdk/advanced/bundled-interaction.md

 ## Introduction

 The idea behind Warp Sequencer is to increase the Developer and User Experience.
-Normally, when an interaction with a contract is being sent to Arweave, one have to wait some time:
+Normally, when an interaction with a contract is being sent to Arweave, one has to wait some time:

 1. for the transaction mining (~2 minutes)
 2. for the proper transaction confirmation (assuming at least 10 blocks - ~20 minutes).